PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 The output here shows Python's incorporation character, the backslash.
 The backslash tells Python that the following character is to have a special interpretation within the string.
-Python's incorporation sequences are shown in the following table.
+Python's incorporation sequences are shown in the following table :ref:`table-incorporation`.

+.. _table-incorporation:

 .. list-table:: Incorporation Character Sequences in String Literals
    :widths: 15 45